 Yes, it was all Gail.
 And if something happened to Gail, Donna was sure she’d win the man she loved.

-Using her powers of persuasion, or manipulation and bullying as it should actually be described, Donna Trapani convinced her friend Sybil Pagett to find someone willing to kill Gail for fifteen thousand dollars.
+Using her powers of persuasion, or manipulation and bullying as it should actually be described, Donna Trapani convinced her friend Sybil Pagett to find someone willing to kill Gail for $15,000.

 The story centers around real-life Fatal Attraction that begins in sunny Florida and ends on a chilly October night in Michigan.
 Donna Trapani is even more mentally disturbed than Glenn Close’s character in the aforesaid movie.

-Readers can only watch helplessly from the pages of this book as Gail mourns the loss of a twenty year marriage to an obvious psychopath – a woman who tells a story of being pregnant with George’s baby and insisting Gail raise the child as her own.
+Readers can only watch helplessly from the pages of this book as Gail mourns the loss of a 20-year marriage to an obvious psychopath—a woman who tells a story of being pregnant with George’s baby and insisting Gail raise the child as her own.
 And as her world comes crashing down around her, Gail is made out to be the crazy one of the bunch.

 My heart ached for Gail and my anger seethed at the cruelty Donna heaped upon the broken-hearted woman.
 Quite frankly, Donna Trapani is the poster child for the death penalty as her crime was as narcissistic as any I’ve ever read about.

-Kiss of the She-Devil might start off a tad slower than I like but in the end, it’s a tale which will elicit a great deal emotion from readers and leave them thinking, “Truth really is stranger than fiction.”
+Kiss of the She-Devil might start off a tad slower than I like, but in the end, it’s a tale that will elicit a great deal of emotion from readers and leave them thinking, “Truth really is stranger than fiction.”

 4. Wasted by Suzy Spencer

 Regina Hartwell so desperately wanted to be loved.
-So much in fact she was willing to buy the love of any willing friend or lover.
+So much, in fact, that she was willing to buy the love of any willing friend or lover.

-And since her mother had died in a horrific accident when she was twelve, from which Regina had a trust fund, there was plenty of money spend.
+And since her mother had died in a horrific accident when she was 12, from which Regina had a trust fund, there was plenty of money spend.

 Or maybe not.

-Kim LeBlanc had tried being a lesbian lover to Regina but, truth of it was, she was much too heterosexual but she really liked the lavish lifestyle she lived on Regina’s dime – especially the drugs such money purchased.
-But the money was running out and Regina’s obsession of Kim was taking it’s toll.
+Kim LeBlanc had tried being a lesbian lover to Regina but, truth of it was, she was much too heterosexual, but she really liked the lavish lifestyle she lived on Regina’s dime—especially the drugs such money purchased.
+But the money was running out and Regina’s obsession with Kim was taking its toll.
 As a result, Regina was working up the nerve to sever her ties with Kim LeBlanc.

-In the 1998 (updated and republished in 2008) book Wasted, true crime author Suzy Spencer follows the sad lives of Regina Hartwell and Kim LeBlanc through the abusive childhoods through Regina’s deadly demise at the hands of an evil young man who wanted the girl and the money all to himself.
+In the 1998 (updated and republished in 2008) book Wasted, true crime author Suzy Spencer follows the sad lives of Regina Hartwell and Kim LeBlanc through their abusive childhoods to Regina’s deadly demise at the hands of an evil young man who wanted the girl and the money all to himself.

-Plenty of personal interviews, in-depth research, and a condensed trial section makes Wasted a must read for true crime fans.
+Plenty of personal interviews, in-depth research, and a condensed trial section make Wasted a must-read for true crime fans.

 It’s 1983 in Richardson, Texas.
 Larry Wayne Aylor is having an affair with neighbor Rozanne Gailiunas.
 They’ve filed for divorce from their respective spouses and have future plans to marry.

 But on October 4, 1983, Rozanne is raped, beaten, and shot in her home as her preschool son sleeps in the next room.
-Peter Gailiunas, Jr.would late find his mother unconscious and call for help.
-To no avail, however, as she would die in the hospital two days later.
+Peter Gailiunas, Jr. would later find his mother unconscious and call for help—to no avail, however, as she would die in the hospital two days later.

 Rozanne’s husband pointed the finger at his wife’s lover.
 Larry, in turn, blamed the husband.
 They were both wrong, more than they could have ever imagined.